Land reform in Vietnam

+Land reform in Vietnam (Vietnamese: Cải cách ruộng đất, /vi/) began in the political turmoil following World War II.
+In 1945, Vietnam gained their independence from Japanese occupation and overthrew the monarchical rule of the Nguyễn dynasty.

+However, the newly independent nation faced the horrendous aftermath of the Vietnamese famine of 1944–1945 in which 2 million people starved to death from mismanagement during the war.

-Land reform in Vietnam began in the political turmoil following World War II in which a civil war pitted the communist Viet Minh against the French colonists and their supporters.
-At that time a large percentage of agricultural land was owned by large landowners and the majority of the rural population of Vietnam owned only small plots of land or was landless.
-The early success of the land reform program of the Viet Minh (and their successors, the Viet Cong), gave the communists a strong base of support among the 80 percent of the Vietnamese people who lived in rural areas.
-The support of the communists by a large number of rural dwellers was an important factor in determining the outcome of the Vietnam War.
+The Viet Minh then went on to wage a protracted war against the French Union.
+At that time a large percentage of agricultural land was owned by large landowners and the majority of the rural population were landless.
+The early success of the land reform programs of the communist-led Viet Minh (and their successors, the National Liberation Front), gave the communists revolutionaries a strong base of support among the 80 percent of the Vietnamese people who lived in the rural countryside.
+This was an important factor in determining the outcome of the Vietnam War.

-From 1954 to 1975 land reform was on two separate tracks as the country was provisionally divided into two parts: South Vietnam (The Republic of Vietnam) and North Vietnam (the Democratic Republic of Vietnam).
-Communist North Vietnam and its southern supporters, the Viet Cong, early adopted a policy of confiscating the land of landlords and rich peasants and distributing it to poor and landless peasants and later organizing the rural population into collectives.
-Capitalistic South Vietnam failed in several land reform endeavors before finally achieving some success with a "Land to the Tiller" program in the early 1970s.
-The defeat of South Vietnam by North Vietnam in 1975 ended that program.
+From 1954 to 1975 land reform was on two separate tracks as the country was provisionally divided into two parts: South Vietnam (the Republic of Vietnam) and North Vietnam (the Democratic Republic of Vietnam).
+Communist North Vietnam and its directed southern insurgency, the NLF, adopted a policy of confiscating the land of landlords and rich peasants and distributing it to poor and landless peasants and later organizing the rural population into collectives.
+Capitalistic South Vietnam failed in several land reform endeavors before finally achieving some success with the "Land to the Tiller" program in the early 1970s.
+The collapse of the South Vietnamese government in 1975 ended that program.

-Vietnam expert Bernard Fall said land reform in South Vietnam was as essential to success in the Vietnam War as "ammunition for howitzers."
+Vietnam expert Bernard Fall said land reform in South Vietnam was as essential to success in the Vietnam War as "ammunition for howitzers".
 South Vietnam's ally and financial supporter, the United States, either failed to realize the importance of land reform or failed to persuade the South Vietnamese government of its importance.
 In the words of an American official, "The Americans offered the peasant a constitution; the Viet Cong offered him his land and with it the right to survive."

 Land reform in North Vietnam was accomplished from 1954 to 1956 by confiscating and redistributing land owned by landlords to poor and landless peasants.
-This program resulted in executions of "landlords and reactionaries," estimated most reliably at 13,500 killed, and resistance, including rioting, in the countryside.
+This program resulted in the executions of "landlords and reactionaries", estimated to have killed 13,500 people, and resistance, including rioting, in the countryside.
 The North Vietnamese government apologized for the excesses and attempted to rectify errors.
 The communist government of North Vietnam (and after 1975 all of Vietnam) followed up land redistribution by establishing collective farms, but collectivized agriculture failed to result in large gains in agriculture production.
 Collectives were abandoned after 1988 and agricultural production rose rapidly thereafter.